Titanic Expedition Goals

 - Using above data, compare to other sites in the Western North Atlantic in similar depths and across depth zones.

 - Gather observational and ADCP data on bottom currents during dives.

 - Evaluate the site for future missions and start plan development (with OceanGate team and colleagues).

-“My goals for the expedition was for the imagery and other data we collected to serve a larger archaeological purpose — we increasingly have the ability to find and study shipwrecks at tremendous depths, and but we are still developing the theoretical frameworks through which to view and study these wrecks as a discipline.
-I want this series of expeditions to explore Titanic from a more clinical point of view — think about how we are contributing to the discipline more widely through doing this work, rather than simply getting better pictures of the already most heavily documented deep-sea shipwreck.
+“My goals for the expedition is for the imagery and other data we collect to serve a larger archaeological purpose — we increasingly have the ability to find and study shipwrecks at tremendous depths, and but we are still developing the theoretical frameworks through which to view and study these wrecks as a discipline.
+I want this series of expeditions to explore Titanic from a more clinical point of view — think about how we are contributing to the discipline more widely through doing this work, rather than simply getting better pictures of the shipwreck.
 I would like to further Bridget’s point about using this time to highlight the experiences of lesser-known passengers on board, to shed light on experiences of the people we don’t hear about, or whose stories were manipulated at the time and since to fit a specific narrative about customs of the sea, manliness and heroism.”